prismelabs/prismeanalytics.com/docs/docs/guides/exclude-your-own-visits.md

 (Windows/Linux) or Command + Option + I (Mac).
 Then select the Console tab if it’s not already selected.

-## Step 2: Disable Prisme tracking.
+## Step 2: Disable Prisme tracking

 Note: We store the option you've selected in your browser's local storage, as the data stored in there doesn't have an expiration date and will persist even